bertrandvidal/parse_this/README.md

 ###Help message

-In order to get a help message generated automatically from the method docstring it needs to be in a specific format as describe below:
+In order to get a help message generated automatically from the method docstring it needs to be in the specific format described below:

 ```python
 ...